Outlook Email Report Template 7

 standard HTML files with your program or build them on-the-fly.

-One thing to keep in mind - if you are using any HTML file to build
+One thing to keep in mind - if you are using any HTML file to build the

 So everything including background colour should be defined within